Venafi/vault-pki-monitor-venafi/README.md

     echo 'plugin_directory = "/etc/vault/vault_plugins"' > vault-config.hcl
     ```

-1. Start your Vault (note: if you don't have working configuration you can start it in dev mode):
+1. Start your Vault (note: if you don't have working configuration you can start it in dev mode.):
+    !!!Dev mode is only for first look or developement purposes.
+Don't use it in production!!!
     ```
     vault server -log-level=debug -dev -config=vault-config.hcl
     ```